Ecotype: Definition

+Summary

-An ecotype is a variant in which the phenotypic differences are too few or too subtle to warrant being classified as a subspecies.
-These different variants can occur in the same geographic region where distinct habitats such as meadow, forest, swamp, and sand dunes provide ecological niches.
+An ecotype refers to organisms which belong to the same species but have different phenotypical characteristics as a result of their adaptations to different habitats.
+Differences between these two groups is attributed to phenotypic plasticity and are too few for them to be termed as wholly different species.
+Emergence of variants of the same species may occur in the same geographical region where different habitats provide distinct ecological niches for these organisms.
+Examples of these habitats include meadows, forests, swamps, and sand dunes.
 Where similar ecological conditions occur in widely separated places, it is possible for a similar ecotype to occur in the separated locations.
-An ecotype is different than a subspecies, which may exist across a number of different habitats.
-In animals, ecotypes owe their differing characteristics to the effects of a very local environment.
+An ecotype is different from a subspecies, which may exist across a number of different habitats.
+In animals, ecotypes owe their differing characteristics to the effects of a very local environment which has been hypothesized to lead to speciation through the emergence of reproductive barriers.
 Therefore, ecotypes have no taxonomic rank.